 Pictured below, there are several block settings that allow you to configure the block, the metrics you wish to enter and how the metric date should be determined.
-Please note that the image below is an Obsidian block.

 Weekly Metrics Entry - Block Settings

 Name

 You probably won't need to change this, but if you want to customize the block's name you can do so here.